A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

-where $n^\pm$ indicates the number of positive/negative crossings in $D$, and $|v|$ denotes the norm of $v\in\cube^n$, i.e. the sum of the entries of $v$.
-We may think of $i$ as a homological grading, and $j$ as an internal quantum grading, both renormalized by a global shift depending on $D$.
+We may think of $i$ as a homological grading, and $j$ as an internal quantum grading (both to be globally renormalized at a later point in the construction).
 The grading $k$ is similar to the annular grading in annular Khovanov and Lee homology \cite{GLW}, and tracks the generator on an essential circle (if present).
 Since there can be at most one such circle, we have $k\in\{-1,0,1\}$.

-\begin{remark} Our grading conventions here differ slightly from the conventions in \cite{Gabrovsek}.
-In particular, the grading denoted $j$ in \cite{Gabrovsek} is equivalent to $j-k$ in our notation, and our quantum grading $j$ is normalized to remove the dependency on the framing of the link.
-Our conventions then align more closely with the conventions for annular Khovanov-Lee homology as in \cite{GLW}. \end{remark}

-\begin{remark} In \cite{Drobo}, Drobotukhina defined an analogue of the Jones polynomial for links in $\RP^3$.
-After switching variables from $A$ to $q=-A^{-2}$, let us denote her invariant by $J_L(q)$.
-Then, it is not hard to check that the Euler characteristic of $C(D)=\oplus_{v} C(D_v)$ is given by

-By contrast, with the conventions in \cite{APS, Gabrovsek}, the Euler characteristic of their homology is the element $[L]$ in the Kauffman bracket skein module of $\RP^3$ (the analogue of the usual Kauffman bracket in $S^3$), which depends on the framing of $L$. \end{remark}